Skip to content

 Essential Action Steps for Foreign Buyers

-2. During Purchase: Budget for the additional 7% AFAD on top of standard costs
+3. During Purchase: Budget for the 8% AFAD on top of standard costs

-4. Ongoing: Maintain occupancy records and report any status changes promptly
+5. Ongoing: Maintain occupancy records (avoid the doubled vacancy fee), develop vacant land within required timeframes, and report any status changes promptly

 Professional Advice is Crucial